- 2.5 hours

 Is this tour wheelchair accessible?

 Some of the shops we visit are small and many will have a step up to access them.
 The general route may include small streets with narrow sidewalks; please contact us if you have any questions regarding accessibility.
-We are also happy to design a private, customized tour for visitors with mobility concerns.

 Where do we meet?
 Where does it end?